ntustison/Histograms/Text/abstract.md

 image analysis strategies have been proposed and refined for the quantification of such lung imaging with much research effort devoted to semantic segmentation, or voxelwise classification, into clinically-oriented categories based on ventilation levels.
-Given the functional aspect of these images and the consequent sophistication of the segmentation task, many of these algorithmic approaches reduce the complex spatial image intensity information to intensity-only considerations, which can be contextualized in terms of the intensity histogram.
+Given the functional nature of these images and the consequent sophistication of the segmentation task, many of these algorithmic approaches reduce the complex spatial image information to intensity-only considerations, which can be contextualized in terms of the intensity histogram.
 Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient image features, such as ventilation defects (a well-studied correlate of lung pathophysiology), as spatial objects.
-In this work, we discuss the interrelatedness of the most common approaches for histogram-based segmentation of hyperpolarized gas lung imaging and evaluate the underlying assumptions associated with each approach demonstrating how these assumptions lead to suboptimal performance, particularly in terms of measurement precision.
-We then illustrate how a convolutional neural network can be trained to leverage multi-scale spatial information which circumvents the problematic issues associated with these approaches.
+In this work, we discuss the underlying assumptions and interrelatedness of the most common approaches for histogram-based optimization of hyperpolarized gas lung imaging segmentation and demonstrate how certain assumptions lead to suboptimal performance, particularly in terms of measurement precision.
+In contrast, we illustrate how a convolutional neural network is optimized (i.e., trained) directly within the image domain to leverage multi-scale spatial information which circumvents the problematic issues associated with histogram-based approaches.
 Importantly, we provide the entire processing and evaluation framework, including the newly reported deep learning functionality, as open-source through the well-known Advanced Normalization Tools ecosystem (ANTsX).

 \newpage